antoniomartinelli/sensor_streaming_pipeline/README.md

   - Listen to specific Kafka topic and store the messages in MongoDB

 * MongoDB (mongo)
-  - Store the messages received
+  - Store the messages received and the aggregated values from the scheduled task

 * Apache Drill (drill)
   - Query the database via SQL queries